EliasForbin/sql/02_activities/assignments/Assignment2.md

 **HINT:** search type 1 vs type 2 slowly changing dimensions.

 ```
-We can attempt two physical design examples with the proposed architectures mentioned.
+We can attempt two physical design examples with the proposed architectures.

 Type 1: Overwiting changes to the CUSTOMER_ADDRESS table.
 This is simpler and requires fewer resources, making it useful where only the current address is needed.
 CustomerID here can act as the primary key.
 SQL Table Schema